Coxeter tournaments

-In the complete case $\G=K_\Phi$, we provide three proofs of the Coxeter analogue of Moon's theorem.
+In the complete case $\G=\K_\Phi$, we provide three proofs of the Coxeter analogue of Moon's theorem.
 To this end, we first note (in \cref{S_Wmaj}) that the connection with majorization extends to the complete Coxeter setting, allowing for the following succinct version of Moon's theorem (\cref{T_cox_moon_1,T_cox_moon_2}) in these cases.
-Recall (see \cite{MOA11}) that for $x,y\in\RR^n$, we say that $x$ is {\it weakly sub-majorized} by $y$, and write $x\preceq_w y$ if $\sum_{i=1}^k (x^\downarrow)_i\le \sum_{i=1}^k (y^\downarrow)_i$ for all $k\in[n]$, where $z^\downarrow$ denotes the non-increasing rearrangement of $z$.
-Note that, if $x\preceq_w y$ and moreover $\sum_ix_i=\sum_iy_i$, then $x$ is in fact {\it majorized} by $y$, written as $x\preceq y$, as discussed above.